World M.E. Alliance

 The sudden, dramatic rise of Covid-19 provides a real opportunity for much-needed research into post-viral conditions – research which will help both people with Long Covid and people with diseases such as M.E./CFS.
 We urge Governments and philanthropists to seize this opportunity to understand what is delaying (or preventing) recovery and - crucially - what restores health to those patients who recover.

 We will continue to work collaboratively to ensure that this opportunity is not lost.
 The neglect of people with M.E./CFS must stop.
-We hope that some good may come from the pain and suffering caused by this pandemic in that it may finally help us to see the investment in research, treatments and care that every single adult and child with M.E./CFS and their families deserves.
+We hope that some good may come from the pain and suffering caused by this pandemic in that it may finally help us to see the investment in research, treatments and care that every single adult and child with M.E./CFS and their families deserve.

 Older events and activities